strozfriedberg/sidr/README.md

 Options:
   -f, --format <FORMAT>
-          Output format: json (default) or csv
+          Output report format

           [default: json]
           [possible values: json, csv]

   -o, --outdir <OUTPUT DIRECTORY>
-          Path to the directory where reports will be created (will be created if not present).
-Default is the current directory
+          Path to the directory where reports will be created (directory will be created if not present).
+Default is the current working directory

   --report-type <REPORT TYPE>
           Output results to file or stdout